-Templates for the recording documents to be used in a cumulative assessment record (CAR) are provided by OCR or they may be designed by the centre and approved during the approval visit or by the OCR External Quality Assurer (EQA).
+Templates for the recording documents to be used in a cumulative assessment record (CAR) may be provided by OCR or they may be designed by the centre and approved during the approval visit or by the OCR External Quality Assurer (EQA).
 The forms can be in any format but as a minimum they must contain the information identified on OCR's website.
 For further guidance please refer to the OCR Administration area - Assessment area.
 Learners must record, on the relevant documents, all the evidence presented for assessment.
-These records will also be used by the centre assessor and internal quality assurance personnel to record assessment decisions.
+These records will also be used by your centre assessor and internal quality assurance personnel to record assessment decisions.
 They can also be used to record progress towards the achievement of units.

-Filling in these documents, is an ongoing process involving discussion and agreement between the learner and their centre assessor.
+Filling in these documents is an on-going process, involving discussion and agreement between the learner and their centre assessor.
 The learner should fill in and keep the CAR while working towards their qualification.
 A centre assessor may help the learner complete the CAR if necessary.
-It may be viewed by the centre's internal quality assurance personnel and OCR EQA for sampling purposes as part of the quality assurance process.
+It may be viewed by your centre's internal quality assurance personnel and OCR External Quality Assurer (EQA) for sampling purposes as part of the quality assurance process.